 Over the last several years I have thought about the nature, necessity, and inadequacy of law with regard to justice.
 Working from this theme I have engaged with various issues, such as the limits of the liberal political framework; the significance of various forms of cultural, religious, and familial identification to human agency and responsibility; the connection between the undecidability of justice and the exercise of responsibility; and the significance of forgiveness to the restoration of viable social relations.
 I've thought about the nature of the human beings that law purportedly protects: that they are not universal but singular creatures, and they act out of limited knowledge and perspectives, required to bring their singularity to bear upon the laws and the traditions they would uphold if they are concerned about justice and about faithfulness.
 My interest in law and forgiveness thus leads me also to an interest in the possibility of loving, responsible, and just action in the face of others, one's personal and social communities, and one's tradition.
 These issues are discussed in my inaugural address, which can be read here.

-I have recently completed a book on these issues, called The Laws of the Spirit: A Hegelian Theory of Justice, which will come out with SUNY Press in April of this year.
+I have recently published a book on these issues, called The Laws of the Spirit: A Hegelian Theory of Justice.
 Since then I have been developing new projects, involving Locke and the historical roots of liberalism, Derrida and feminist political practice, Heidegger and the nature of human existence, Reformational philosophy's analysis of the religious roots of theoretical thought, and ancient Greek philosophy.

 My Research Foci